prometheus/prometheus/docs/configuration/alerting_rules.md

 add summarization, notification rate limiting, silencing and alert dependencies on top of the simple alert definitions.
 In Prometheus's ecosystem, the [Alertmanager](https://prometheus.io/docs/alerting/alertmanager/) takes on this role.
-Thus, Prometheus may be configured to periodically send information about alert states to an Alertmanager instance, which then takes care of dispatching the right notifications.
+As a result, Prometheus can be set up to provide information about alert states to an Alertmanager instance, which will subsequently handle delivering the appropriate notifications.
 Prometheus can be [configured](configuration.md) to automatically discover available Alertmanager instances through its service discovery integrations.